hamonangann/hamonangann.github.io/about-en.markdown

 ### Hobbies

 In Japan, I shop for DVDs and physical books that are still widely available.
-Also, please let me know of any Baroque music concerts in the Tokyo area.
+Also, I occasionally attend concerts and listen to [Handel](https://en.wikipedia.org/wiki/George_Frideric_Handel) or [Bach](https://en.wikipedia.org/wiki/Johann_Sebastian_Bach)'s works.